-3.3.2 Interior Wall Noise Isolation.
-The interior wall noise isolation performance of the MNCC applies to multi-family residential and educational construction.
-The code requirements specify an increased interior wall noise isolation performance for decreasing levels of outdoor noise (see Table 2.2).
-This requirement is the most important aspect of the MNCC specifications and is the most difficult to evaluate quantitatively on the basis of potential benefits.
+3.3.2 Interior Wall Noise Isolation

+The interior wall noise isolation performance of the MNCC applies to multifamily residential and educational construction.
+The code requirements specify an increased interior wall noise isolation performance for decreasing levels of outdoor noise (see table 2.2).
+This requirement is the most important aspect of the MNCC specifications and is the most difficult to the contract the compact of the contract of the second to be an and the second to be a second to evaluate quantitatively on the basis of potential benefits.
 For a benefit analysis one must quantify the noise sources on a consistent basis.
 Hence, it is necessary to assess the levels of interior noise generated by neighbors.
-Only a very limited data base exists for estimating these levels (7,9).
+Only a very limited data base exists for estimating these levels [7,9].
 Further, the interior wall noise isolation requirements apply mainly to the population exposed to outdoor day-night sound levels below 60 dB.
 This is a very large segment of the total population.
 As a result, even a small change in interior noise attributable to sources in other living units would result in a large noise impact estimate.
-Hence any inaccuracies in estimating the level of interior noise would result in, perhaps, meaningless benefit estimates.
-For these reasons, the present model cannot address benefits - which may be substantial-attributable to the interior wall noise isolation requirements.
+Hence, any inaccuracies in estimating the level of interior noise would result in, perhaps, meaningless benefit estimates.
+For these reasons, the present model cannot address benefits --- which may be substantial -- attributable to the interior wall noise isolation requirements.

-3.3.3 Internal Noise.
+3.3.3 Internal Noise

 The MNCC provisions specify levels of interior noise attributable to mechanical equipment and appliances.
-The considerations for conducting a benefit analysis attributable to this requirement are identical to those described in Section 3.3.2. and are not addressed by the present model.
+The considerations for conducting a benefit analysis attributable to this requirement are identical to those described in section 3.3.2 and are not addressed by the present model.

+3.3.4 Impact Noise

-3.3.4 Impact Noise.
-The MNCC uses a prescriptive rather than a performance requirement for impact noise isolation (see Sec.
-2.2).
-Further, with present-day knowledge, it is difficult to assess benefits attributable to abatement of impact noise (10).
+The MNCC uses a prescriptive, rather than a performance, requirement for impact noise isolation (see section 2.2).
+Further, with present-day knowledge, it is difficult to assess benefits attributable to abatement of impact noise [10].
 For these reasons this model does not attempt to assess these benefits.
-The significance of impact noise reduction is, however, very great in relation to occupant's satisfaction with their living environment (10).
+The significance of impact noise reduction is, however, very great in relation to occupant's satisfaction with their living environment [10].

-3.4 Benefit Time-Stream Analysis
+3.4 BENEFIT TIME-STREAM ANALYSIS

-Noise impacts and benefits will vary from year to year.
-For example, a fixed population exposed to increasing levels of environmental noise represent an increasing noise impact.
+Noise impacts and benefits will vary from year-to-year.
+For example, a fixed population exposed to increasing levels of environmental noise represents an increasing noise impact.
 Similarly, an increasing population exposed to a constant level of environmental noise represents an increasing noise impact.
 The first situation may correspond to a residential development adjacent to a highway that experiences an ever-increasing traffic flow with the attendant increasing noise levels.
 The second example corresponds to development of land for residential use adjacent to a major highway carrying a constant traffic flow.
 A noise impact assessment must account for these long-term time-varying characteristics.
 Since the benefits depend upon the noise impacts for the no-action and the implementation alternatives, the estimated benefits will also vary with time.
 These considerations are discussed in this section.
 The benefit model may be used to estimate these time-varying effects at future points in time.